MrJeremyKhoo/KanMingBan/README.md

 - ~add task by name~
 - ~Recieve from stdin~
 ## RoadMap iteration2:
+- Factor out the writing of JSON to a writer/reader function
-- Store Avaliable numbers in heaps
+- Store Avaliable numbers in a heap
-- code quality refactor
-- code performance refactor
-- Memory leakfix
+- Memory leakfix adding
+- Allow space in task name
 - drilldown description to task
-- Add task in proper order
-- Task lifecycle management
-- Task throughput analysis
-- Add more multiple columns

 ## RoadMap iteration3:
 - Add multiple boards